Julia Stiles – Just Between Friends

 Their college friends are Sharyl and Joel, a more financially sound duo who snipe at each other mercilessly in their antiseptic Connecticut McMansion only to eventually find a certain amount of common ground through therapy.
 They are portrayed with great intensity by David Harbour (The Newsroom) and Melissa George (Bag of Bones).

 The film shows people at their lowest points, being petty and antagonistic and going out of their way to hurt the people that they supposedly love.
-It’s tough waters for any actor to negotiate.
-However, despite the fact that this look at modern relationships was often quite uncomfortable, Julia Stiles was all in as soon as she read the script.
+It's tough waters for any actor to negotiate.
+However, even though this look at modern relationships was often quite uncomfortable, Julia Stiles was all in as soon as she read the script.

 "That subject matter is my jam," Stiles admits.
 "Meaning I can't get enough of stories that explore the nature of love, marriage, fidelity and commitment."

 The film had a very interesting structure.
 It kept flipping back in time.
 In early scenes Grace and Carlo were blissfully in love and happy and Joel and Sharyl were ready to kill each other.
 In later scenes the second couple has reconciled, and Grace and her husband are miserable.

 "One of the things I really liked about the adaptation of the play was that it wasn't chronological," Stiles says.
 "We were able to rehearse the two time periods separately.
 We shot in that order too, so that made it easier."